Freycinet National Park

 lookout, and you’ll pass the mountain tops of Mt Amos and Mt Dove.

-map of Freycinet National Park,
+Here's a map of Freycinet National Park,

 where I have tagged the places that I mentioned on this web page.
 You